 ODOT uses volume-to-capacity (V/C) ratio standards to assess intersections operations.
 Table 6 of the Oregon Highway Plan (OHP - Reference 4) and Table 10-1 of the Oregon Highway Design Manual (HDM - Reference 5) provide maximum volume-to-capacity ratios for all signalized and unsignalized intersections outside the Metro area.
-The OHP ratios are used to evaluate existing and future no-build conditions, while the HDM ratios are used in the creation of future TSP alternatives which involve projects along state highways.
-The ODOT controlled intersections within the study area are located along OR 99 and OR 66, which are both designated as District

-Highways within a Metropolitan Planning Organization (MPO).
+The OHP ratios are used to evaluate existing and future no-build conditions.
+The HDM ratios are used to evaluate the future conditions TSP alternatives when the alternatives involve projects along state highways.
+The ODOT controlled intersections within the study area are located along OR 99 and OR 66, which are both designated as District Highways within a Metropolitan Planning Organization (MPO).
 However, OR 99 is also designated as a Special Transportation Area (STA) between Maple Street and Oak Street and as an Urban Business Area (UBA) between Oak Street and E Main Street.